StefanoMartin/AlphaVantageRB/README.md

 * market: it is a string that denote the market you want to analyze.
 This value cannot be setup if you are initializing a timeseries from a stock
 * key: authentication key.
 This value cannot be setup if you are initializing a timeseries from a crypto class
 * verbose: used to see the request to Alpha Vantage (default false).
 This value cannot be setup if you are initializing a timeseries from a stock
-* type: it can be "intraday", "daily", "weekly", "monthly" (default "daily")
 * datatype: it can be "json" or "csv" (default "json")
 * file: path where a csv file should be saved (default "nil")